Pearlscale: Coloration

 Pearlscales come in every fancy goldfish color variety.

 The color may be metallic (ideally self-colored or variegated in a pleasing pattern and similar on each side), orange or calico.
 The Pearlscale may also be fully black in color.
 Metallic colors should appear as burnished metal, extending into the fins.
 Calico fish should have a blue background with patches of violet, red, orange, yellow and brown, spotted with black.

 Variants

 Pearlscales are found without headgrowth (wen), with Oranda-like headgrowth, or with two large bubble domes.
 The bubble-domed Pearlscales are known as High-head Pearlscale, Crown Pearlscale or Hama Nishiki.

 Special requirements

 Like many fancy goldfish, Pearlscales are egg-shaped with internal organs crowded in a compacted body, therefore overfeeding should be avoided.
-Pearlscales are very sensitive to cold water and should not be exposed to temperatures below 55°F (13°C).
+Pearlscales are very sensitive to cold water and should not be exposed to temperatures below 55 °F (13 °C).
 They are also quite vulnerable to pH changes and should not be exposed for long periods to overly acidic or alkaline environments.

+Cruelty

+The breeding and marketing of fancy goldfish with extreme mutations is sometimes seen as cruel practice by fish keepers and animal rights activists.
+Because the Pearlscale Goldfish has been bred to such a spherical shape, it may experience problems with its spine and internal organs, reducing its quality of life and longevity.

+Single-tailed, common goldfish varieties such as comets are less highly bred and tend to experience less health problems and a greater lifespan than fancy varieties.